Shashel®

 What should I do in case of woodworm infestation?

 Microwave equipment is the perfect choice for wooden houses, antique shops, and restoration studios.
 The killing is immediate, free of toxic residues, and safe for the operator.
 Microwave energy affects larvae immediately, containing up to 97% instant boiling moisture, plus there is steady heating of the surrounding material to a temperature above 55-60 degrees.
 This is enough to get rid of both eggs and adult insects.
-There must be a microwave Shashel in every log cabin.
+There should be a microwave Shashel in every log cabin.
 Without waiting for the whole structure to be infested, the entire population is zeroed out.
-The homeowner always knows the location and treats the "infected" places first.
-It should be noted that the equipment perfectly controls the humidity of the wood and perfectly copes with mold, which often accompanies the pest.
+The homeowner always knows the location and can treat the "infected" places first.
+It should be noted that the equipment perfectly controls the humidity of the wood and perfectly copes with mould, which often accompanies the pest.

 Google Review Widget